Man sentenced to death for murder of Nebraska store clerk

 “I had no doubt she would tell people if I let her go,” said Trail, who was handcuffed, clad in orange jail garb and sat in a wheelchair throughout the sentencing.

-Trail didn’t apologize to Loofe’s family in the courtroom, saying it “would be an insult to you for what I’ve put you through.”
-But he said the murder was the only thing he had done in his life that he regretted.
+Trail didn’t apologize to Loofe’s family in the courtroom, saying it “would be an insult to you for what I’ve put you through,” but he said killing her was the only thing he has done in his life that he regrets.

 Trail admitted that he repeatedly lied to authorities and plotted to kill Loofe two to three hours before he carried out the murder.
 But he asserted that Boswell wasn’t in the room and didn’t know he was going to do it.
 He said he “could care less” about the sentence he receives.